sergio-dreamcode/example-lerna-laravel-mix/README.md

     ```
     Make sure to select react + storybook option on tsdx
 - Change the library name in `coolcomponents/package.json` from `coolcomponents` to `@omedym/coolcomponents`.
 Also make sure to rename the `start` script to `watch`
+- Create a Laravel application using `composer create-project --prefer-dist laravel/laravel backend` and make sure the `package.json` has a version (preferably the same as apps/coolcomponents) and the `private: true` property.
+- In the `package.json` for backend project make sure that the `watch` script uses yarn instead of npm `"watch": "yarn run development --watch"`
+- Because all dependencies will be installed in the `apps` directory it is important for the case of laravel to use two upper directories for development mode: `../../node_modules`
+- Install react and change the webpack.mix.js settings to use the `react` function instead.